Pair of Packer seniors celebrate their friendship at Big Nine swim meet - Austin Daily Herald

 In a strange year, things got even more unique as the Packer swimming and diving team logged in its times and scores for the Big Nine meet in Bud Higgins Pool Wednesday.

 The Packers won’t know where they finished or how their times ranked until later this week, but it didn’t stop them from pushing hard in the pool.
-For seniors Molly Garry and Molly Sheehan, the meet served as culmination of their friendship that began when they were third graders, who swam at the YMCA.
+For seniors Molly Garry and Molly Sheehan, the meet served as culmination of their friendship that began when they were third graders who swam at the YMCA.

 The duo’s time as teammates is running out as the Packers have just one meet remaining, but they’re soaking it all in.